Security Whitepaper

 4. Authentication & Access Control

-- OAuth 2.0: Dashboard sign-in via Google, GitHub, Apple, or X (Twitter) through PocketBase.
-No passwords are stored — authentication is fully delegated to OAuth providers.
+- OAuth 2.0: Dashboard sign-in via GitHub, Google, or X (Twitter) through PocketBase.
+No passwords are stored - authentication is fully delegated to OAuth providers.

-- Bearer tokens: Every dashboard API route extracts and validates the Bearer token from the
+- Bearer tokens: Every dashboard API route extracts and validates the Bearer token against PocketBase via

 5. Input Validation